wangzhaomxy/SAMRI/README.md

 - Download [**Miniconda (lightweight)**:arrow_upper_right:](https://docs.conda.io/en/latest/miniconda.html)

-Verify Conda is available:
+Verify Conda is available in command line:
 ```bash
 conda --version
 ```

-### 🔁 Step 1 — Create and activate a fresh environment
+### Create and activate a fresh environment
 If you already have a base environment:

 ```bash